Oral Testimony Works was by Siobhan Warrington with support from co-directors Olivia Bennett and Tracey Cabache.

 Siobhan Warrington is the director of Oral Testimony Works.
-She has worked on participatory research and communications in international development for 20 years, starting with a participatory research project on gender roles and farming systems in Northern Pakistan.
-Whilst at Panos London (1999-2012) she designed and implemented single and multi-country participatory communications and research projects on several themes including living with HIV and AIDS; internal displacement; and environmental change.
+She has worked on participatory research and communications in international development for over 20 years, starting with a participatory research project on gender roles and farming systems in Northern Pakistan.
+While at Panos London (1999-2012) she designed and implemented single and multi-country participatory communications and research projects on several themes including living with HIV and AIDS; internal displacement; and environmental change.
 Projects involved partnering with national NGOs as well as international agencies such as Save the Children UK, IFAD, and IPPF.

 Olivia Bennett founded the Panos Oral Testimony Programme in 1991 and designed and led several international thematic oral history projects: Women and Conflict; Mountain development; and Development-induced Resettlement.
-She has written and edited numerous Panos publications and online outputs, and most recently co-authored Displaced: the Human Cost of Development and Resettlement (2012) published in Palgrave Macmillan’s Oral History Series.
+She has written and edited numerous Panos publications and online outputs, and most recently co-authored the award-winning Displaced: the Human Cost of Development and Resettlement (2012) published in Palgrave Macmillan’s Oral History Series.